How to install Homebrew on Ubuntu 24.04

 When prompted during the script, hit Enter to install Homebrew to your home directory on Ubuntu.

-These commands are crucial for setting up Homebrew on Ubuntu and configuring your system.
-Use the first command to establish Homebrew in your `.bashrc` profile, replacing ‘richard‘ with your actual username.
+These commands establish Homebrew on Ubuntu and configure the system environment.
+Use the first command to establish Homebrew in the `.bashrc` profile, replacing ‘richard‘ with the actual username.

-Run this command in your terminal to add Homebrew to your PATH:
+Run this command in the terminal to add Homebrew to the PATH environment variable (settings that tell the system how to locate executable programs).

 (echo; echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"') >> /home/richard/.bashrc